Mobile Banking FAQs

 Yes!
 Mobile Banking provides secure financial services through a protocol known as the Secure Sockets Layer (SSL).
 The SSL prevents other people along the route from eavesdropping by encrypting all data transmitted between you and our mobile site.
 Multi-factor authentication is an authentication protocol that requires multiple methods of establishing identity such as 'something you know' and 'something you have' or 'something you are'.

-Mobile Banking uses the same username and password as Online Banking, so you may login to Online Banking to change your password or call 855.835.MFCU for help.
+Mobile Banking uses the same username and password as Online Banking.
+To change your password, you can login to Online or Mobile Banking, stop by your local branch or give us a call at 855.835.6328.

 Can I use multiple mobile devices to access Mobile Banking?